What to do if there is no will

 If someone dies without a will, there are rules for deciding who inherits the estate.
 The outcome depends on the deceased's personal circumstances.

-The rules regarding inheritance changed in February 2009, so now different rules apply depending on whether the deceased person died before or after 1 February 2009.
+Different rules apply depending on whether the deceased person died before or after 1 February 2009.

 If you were partners but weren't married or civil partners